raindogdance/FAQ/whirlpool.md

 ### How do I install Whirlpool?

 You need to install whirlpool & Samourai Wallet.

-### Do I need to run DOJO?

-You do NOT need DOJO to try out whirlpool.
-The Samourai Wallet servers know your xpubs (your public keys) if you do not run DOJO.
-Thus, it is better to run DOJO when mixing.
-Whirlpool helps reduce your on-chain privacy from 3rd parties, if samourai were malicious these tools still obscure your onchain record.
-It will be possible to use DOJO with whirlpool in the future.

 ### Install Whirlpool (To mix bitcoin)